How to avoid falling for a Tinder swindler or a fake German heiress

 And then, if a love interest or a trusted friend doesn’t behave the way a swindler expected?
 They lash out.
 Cue Hayut yelling at his girlfriends when they don’t send the money he asks for, or Delvey’s character (played by Julia Garner) yelling at her boyfriend when he lies about being in Berlin and fails to answer the phone.
 Such unstable displays of emotion, Frederick says, can be scary, and the perpetrator may resort to guilt trips.
 “They may threaten ‘I’m going harm myself.
 I’ll kill myself since you don’t you want to be with me,’” Frederick finds.

-Before you lend money to someone you’re money, get it in writing and request collateral.
+Before lending money to someone, get it in writing and request collateral.

 At first, the request for financial help might be small, like a credit card malfunctioning once.
 “They always have a reasonable explanation of why it’s happening.
 Because you’ve built up a level of trust and romantic feeling, a lot of people do not see this coming,” says Peters, the assistant professor of finance.
 However, “it is never a good idea to loan or sign for items that you could not afford on your own,” Peters says, adding that open-ended requests for money — like opening a credit card in your name — are dangerous.
 That’s different than asking for a fixed amount.
 If you’re going to give a friend or a partner a loan, Peters advises putting an agreement in writing and getting collateral, like the deed to the person’s car.
 That way, “if something does go bad, you have something in writing to help prove your situation if you had to seek legal remedy.”